ReactTraining/react-media/README.md

 Install `react-media@next` to get it.

-`useMedia` accepts a single options argument to handle both single and multiplie queries, so the same properties as Media are available (except of course render and children props).
+`useMedia` accepts a single options argument to handle both single and multiple queries, so the same properties as Media are available (except of course render and children props).

 Simple usage with multiple queries: